Marketing is one of the most fundamental concepts in business and understanding the basics gives you a greater chance to be successful.

 Let’s dive in.

-Clothes, vehicles, chocolate, books, cell phones, these are all products on the surface.
-But if we dig deeper a product is actually a dynamic complexity which businesses must understand for marketing success.
+Clothes, vehicles, and cell phones are all products on the surface.
+But if we dig deeper a product is actually much more complex.

-To a consumer, a product is nothing more than something that makes them happy.
-Customers make a purchase and use the product expecting it to benefit them in some way.
-Businesses must live up to consumer expectations and create a product that creates value for its users.
+Businesses must live up to consumer expectations and create a product that creates value for their users.

 After discovering why people want to buy a product you can start to create one.
 This includes adding features, creating a brand name, labels, packaging, and deciding product quality.
 Although consumers purchase products for one core reason, there are smaller factors that may influence a buyer that businesses must be aware of.